Eileen Chang

-Chang was born with an aristocratic lineage and educated bilingually in Shanghai.
+Chang was born to an aristocratic lineage and educated bilingually in Shanghai.
 She gained literary prominence in Japanese-occupied Shanghai between 1943 and 1945.
-However, after the Communist takeover of China, she fled the country.
+However, after the Communists defeated the Nationalists in the Chinese Civil War, she fled the country.
 In the late 1960s and early 1970s, she was rediscovered by scholars such as C. T. Hsia and Shui Jing.
 Together with the re-examination of literary histories in the post-Mao era during the late 1970s and early 1980s, she rose again to literary prominence in Taiwan, Hong Kong, Mainland China, and the Chinese diaspora communities.
-In the early 1990s, Chang became popular to the people in China again.